-Cycling highlights of Slovenia
+Cycling Highlights of Slovenia with E-bike

 - Slovenia, an undiscovered gem and Europe’s best-kept secret with limitless cycling opportunities and friendly locals that amaze with their hospitality.

 - Ljubljana, the capital of Slovenia, traces its roots to the ancient Roman city of Emona and was the European green capital in 2016.
 It is an oasis of parks and leafy open-air libraries scattered along the bridges and banks of the Ljubljanica River, which snakes lazily through the winding cobblestone streets of the medieval old town and around the hill that lifts its 11th century castle high above the bustling city.

 - Cycling through the heart of the majestic Julian Alps in the Triglav National Park, which is rich with alpine meadows, grazing cattle and century-old farms offering homemade shepherd’s cheese and other local delicacies.

 - Enjoyable cycling adventures in pristine nature on scenic, safe and well-maintained roads on flat to rolling terrain and optional challenging climbs for those wishing to add extra miles.

 - Visiting the picture-perfect alpine Lake Bled, which is watched over by a medieval castle perched high atop a cliff.
 While visiting the lake’s tiny storybook islet and its 12th century church you can make your every wish come true by ringing the bell of wishes.